 What Should Businesses Do To Prevent Money Laundering?

-In all steps from production to consumption, tax evasion should be prevented, and large money movements should be monitored.
+Tax evasion should be prevented in all steps from production to consumption, and large money movements should be monitored.

 - The media should fully support the fight against organized crime and should not broadcast to legendary mafia members.